-A flattering pose is ideal to anyone photographing a person.
+A flattering pose is ideal for anyone photographing a person.
 These rules are meant to be guidelines and things to look out for when you are photographing someone.
-What's great about these rules are they are flattering on every person and every body shape.
+What's great about these rules is they are flattering on every person and every body shape.

 - S Curve